facebookresearch/habitat-challenge/README.md

         EVAL_CKPT_PATH_DIR $PATH_TO_CHECKPOINT \
         TASK_CONFIG.DATASET.SPLIT val
     ```
-    The weights used for our DD-PPO pointnav baseline for the Habitat-2020 challenge can be downloaded with the following command:
+    The weights used for our DD-PPO pointnav baseline for the Habitat-2020 challenge can be downloaded with the following command.
+The default DD-PPO baseline is trained for 120 Updates on 10 million frames with the config param: ```RL.SLACK_REWARD '-0.001'``` which reduces the slack reward to -0.001:
     ```bash
     wget https://dl.fbaipublicfiles.com/habitat/data/baselines/v1/ddppo_pointnav_habitat2020_challenge_baseline_v1.pth
     ```